 To determine your time frame, there are a few important pieces to keep in mind.

 If you don’t know what your cost-per-acquisition is currently, it’s a good time to calculate that now before implementing a Google PPC campaign.
 A few questions you should be asking yourself are:

 Just remember that Google has moved paid advertisements to the main search results area of the page results, moving organic rankings lower on the page.
-A professional SEO consultation may be the SEO boost you need if a Google Adwords campaign just isn’t a part of your marketing budget at this time.
+A professional SEO consultation may be the SEO boost you need if a Google Ads campaign just isn’t a part of your marketing budget at this time.